 Hew Donald Joseph Locke (born 13 October 1959) is a British sculptor and contemporary visual artist based in Brixton, London.
 In 2000 he won a Paul Hamlyn Award and the EASTinternational Award.
 He grew up in Guyana, but lived most of his adult life in London.

 In 2010 he was shortlisted for the Fourth plinth, Trafalgar Square, London.
-In 2015 Prince William, Duke of Cambridge dedicated his public sculpture, The Jurors, commissioned to commemorate 800 years since the signing of Magna Carta.
+In 2015 Prince William, Duke of Cambridge dedicated Locke's public sculpture The Jurors, commissioned to commemorate 800 years since the signing of Magna Carta.

-He has had several solo exhibitions in the UK and USA, and is regularly included in international exhibitions and Biennales.
+Locke has had several solo exhibitions in the UK and USA, and is regularly included in international exhibitions and Biennales.
 His works have been acquired by collections such as Pérez Art Museum Miami (PAMM), Florida, The Tate gallery, London and The Metropolitan Museum of Art, New York.
-In 2016 The National Portrait Gallery, London acquired a portrait of Locke by Nicholas Sinclair.
+In 2016, the National Portrait Gallery in London acquired a portrait of Locke by Nicholas Sinclair.
 In 2022 he became a member of The Royal Academy of Arts.

 He was appointed Officer of the Order of the British Empire (OBE) in the 2023 Birthday Honours for services to art.